overview

 PURE profile link: https://research-portal.uws.ac.uk/en/persons/anna-mckeever

-Anna is a lecturer in political science with a particular interest in immigration policy and party politics, specifically conservative and radical right parties.
+Anna is a Lecturer in Political Science with a particular interest in immigration policy and party politics, specifically conservative and radical right parties.
 Her previous research examined immigration policy change in a number of West European states, including the UK, Switzerland and France.
-It also addressed the challenges right-wing populism presents for immigration policy-making.
+A regular contributor to France 24 TV, she has also recently presented research to the Rothermere American Institute at the University of Oxford and the German-Southeast Asian Center of Excellence for Good Governance and Public Policy.
 Anna is also interested in the issues surrounding integration of migrants, both from the perspective of migrants themselves, but also exploring how political elites shape migrant integration policies.
+She sits on the editorial board of the Journal of Contemporary European Studies.

 Dr David McKeever